manulera/phenomics_paper_HTP/checks/mapping_conditions_knock-out_condition_metadata_check.md

   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
-  * id: FYECO:0000334
-    * name: + phloxine B
-    * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
   * id: FYECO:0000329
     * name: + formamide
     * def: An experimental condition in which formamide was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
-  * dose
-  * dose
-* YES_phlox_glucose_0.1_percent_1week_CdCl2_1mM
-  * id: FYECO:0000137
-    * name: YES
-    * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
-The concentration of glucose is typically around 2-3%.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
   * dose
-  * dose
+* YES_phlox_glucose_0.1_percent_1week_CdCl2_1mM
   * id: FYECO:0000123
     * name: growth to stationary phase
     * def: Cells were grown to stationary phase.
+  * id: FYECO:0000137
+    * name: YES
+    * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
+The concentration of glucose is typically around 2-3%.
   * id: FYECO:0000175
     * name: + CdCl2
     * def: An experimental condition in which cadmium chloride was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
+  * id: FYECO:0000334
+    * name: + phloxine B
+    * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
   * dose
 * YES_phlox_glucose_0.1_percent_Xylose_2percent
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
-  * dose
-  * dose
   * id: FYECO:0000414
     * name: xylose YE
     * def: Experiments were performed in rich medium containing xylose as the carbon source, yeast extract and other components.
 The concentration of xylose is typically around 2%.
   * dose
 * YES_phlox_glucose_0.5_percent_1week
+  * id: FYECO:0000123
+    * name: growth to stationary phase
+    * def: Cells were grown to stationary phase.
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.